MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-F-Air-Traffic-General-Operating-Rules/part-91-General-Operating-Flight-Rules/subpart-K-Fractional-Ownership-Operations/subjectgroup-ECFRc17623c0e0be17e-Program-Management/section-91.1025.md

 ##### § 91.1025 Program operating manual contents. #####

-Link to an amendment published at 88 FR 34443, May 30, 2023.

-Each program operating manual must have the date of the last revision on each revised page.
+Each program operating manual accessed in paper format must display the date of last revision on each page.
+Each program operating manual accessed in electronic format must display the date of last revision in a manner in which a person can immediately ascertain it.
 Unless otherwise authorized by the Administrator, the manual must include the following:

 (a) Procedures for ensuring compliance with aircraft weight and balance limitations;